Libyan strongman returns to country after treatment abroad

-BENGHAZI, Libya (AP) — Libyan strongman Gen. Khalifa Hifter has returned to the eastern city of Benghazi after medical treatment in France.
+BENGHAZI, Libya (AP) — Libyan strongman Gen. Khalifa Hifter returned to the country’s eastern city of Benghazi on Thursday, after much speculation over his treatment for an unknown ailment in France.

-The Thursday evening arrival was announced in a statement by Hifter’s media office, while video of the general walking in front of a plane wearing a suit appeared on the local channel Libya al-Hadath.
+After disembarking from a plane at Benghazi’s Benina airport, Hifter, looking in good health and wearing a suit, met military commanders from his self-styled Libyan National Army as well as tribal elders in the airport’s VIP hall.

-Officials earlier this month only said he had suffered a “medical issue” and was taken from Jordan to France for hospitalization but was stable.
+A live broadcast by the local channel Libya al-Hadath showed the leaders welcoming him and congratulating him on a safe return.

 Most Read Nation & World Stories